twpayne/chezmoi/README.md

 Linux, macOS, and Windows) in sync, while still being able to easily cope with differences from machine to machine.

-chezmoi has strong support for security, allowing you to manage secrets (e.g. passwords, access tokens, and private keys) securely and seamlessly using a password manager of your choice or GnuPG encryption.
+chezmoi scales from the trivial (e.g. copying a few dotfiles onto a Raspberry Pi, development container, or virtual machine) to complex long-lived multi-machine development environments (e.g. keeping any number of home and work, Linux, macOS, and Windows machines in sync).
+In all cases you only need to maintain a single source of truth (a single branch in git) and getting started only requires adding a single binary to your machine (which you can do with `curl`, `wget`, or `scp`).

-In all cases you only need to maintain a single source of truth: a single branch in a version control system (e.g. git) for everything public and a single password manager for all your secrets.
+chezmoi has strong support for security, allowing you to manage secrets (e.g. passwords, access tokens, and private keys) securely and seamlessly using a password manager and/or encypt whole files with your favorite encryption tool.

 If you do not personalize your configuration or only ever use a single operating system with a single account and none of your dotfiles contain secrets then you